- Please take caution in speaking with individuals or companies who may come to your home and offer to help with repairs.

-- If there is a disagreement, the contractor may file a suit against the insurer in the policyholder's name.
+- If there is a disagreement between the contractor and the insurer, the contractor may file a suit against the insurer in the policyholder's name.
 The policyholder has no rights in the suit, and the suit could have an impact on future rates and insurability.

 - The policyholder could be financially responsible to the contractor for the difference in the contractor's price and the insurer's payment.

-- The policyholder could lose any ability to seek further action because his/her rights have been assigned to the contractor.
+- The policyholder could lose any ability to seek further action against the insurer because his/her rights have been assigned to the contractor.

-- AOB is a binding legal contract, and there is no right to rescind or cancel until the contractor has completed the work.
+- AOB is a binding legal contract and there is no right to rescind or cancel until the work has been completed by the contractor.

 Armed Forces Insurance members do not need to sign an AOB to initiate repairs.
 You should be very cautious of vendors who pressure you or refuse work unless you sign a contract.
-Learn more about AOB by downloading this brochure.
 Here are some helpful tips when looking for a contractor: